cachedjdk/cjdk-pre-commit/README.md

 If you override `args`, you need to include the `-c` option.

-By default, the "Google" style checks (`/google_checks.xml`) included with Checkstyle are used.
-Note that these checks issue only warnings, not errors, so the hook will pass even if there are style violations.
-You can set `verbose` to `true` to print the warnings, or use a custom Checkstyle configuration file to generate errors.
+By default, the "Sun" style checks (`/sun_checks.xml`) included with Checkstyle are used.

 `.pre-commit-config.yaml` examples: